Faire In The Past Tense

 Q: When should I use the passé composé versus the imparfait?

 A: This is a common point of confusion.
-Use the passé composé for completed actions, and the imparfait for descriptions, habitual actions, or actions in progress at a specific time in the past.
+But use the passé composé for completed actions, and the imparfait for descriptions, habitual actions, or actions in progress at a specific time in the past.
 Consider the narrative context – if the action is a key event in the sequence, use the passé composé.
 If it's background information or setting the scene, use the imparfait.

 Q: How do I choose between avoir and être as the auxiliary verb with faire?